sriyanaidu/Team_08_Final_Project/README.md

 <img width="1439" alt="big query tables" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160181412/a6e45a08-d4c5-4d06-a560-8b1e2f371922">

-Additionally, workflows have been created using the Dataproc through which a temporary cluster and a job is created to process the data and push to the final big query tables.
-The workflows are set to run everyday with the help of cloud scheduler.
-Each cloud scheduler is set to trigger everyday at a particular time period (traffic data workflow : Everyday 10am EDT, crimes data workflow : Everyday at 11am EDT, crashes data workflow : Everyday 12:30pm EDT)
+Additionally, workflows have been created using the Dataproc through which a temporary cluster and a job is created to process the data and push to the final Big Query tables.
+The workflows are set to run everyday with the help of Cloud Scheduler.
+Each Cloud Scheduler is set to trigger everyday at a particular time period:

+- traffic data workflow : Everyday 10am EDT
+- crimes data workflow : Everyday at 11am EDT
+- crashes data workflow : Everyday 12:30pm EDT)

 **Workflows**
 <img width="1416" alt="Screenshot 2024-05-15 at 2 45 30 AM" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/147477465/98a15f06-a9c0-4e64-917b-2f19f74ba1fa">